-In recent years, there has been a strengthening of regulations related to the use of substances of concern (SOC) in products not only in developed countries but in other countries as well.
-The number of substances that fall under the SOC category is increasing dramatically, making the management of chemical substances contained in our products an extremely important issue more than ever for the management of the Company.
-The Yamaha Motor Group has established a Management Committee for Chemical Substances Contained in Products to build a framework for the management of chemical substances contained in our products as well as to formulate policies, promote related activities, and confirm the state of activities.
-The Group is implementing the PDCA cycle to steadily roll activities out not only in Japan but also at overseas plants.
+In recent years, there has been a strengthening of regulations related to the use of chemical substances contained in products in various countries.
+The number of substances that fall under the SOC category is increasing dramatically, making the management of chemical substances in our products an extremely important issue more than ever for the management of the Company.
+The Yamaha Motor Group monitors legal trends in various countries such as the Stockholm Convention, the Law Concerning the Examination and Regulation of Manufacture; etc. of Chemical Substances in Japan, the REACH regulation and RoHS directive in Europe, and America's TSCA and various state laws and Canada's CEPA in North America.
+At the same time, we have established a Substance of Concern Management Committee to build a framework for the management of chemical substances in our products as well as to formulate Group policies in response to national laws, promote related activities, and confirm the state of activities.
+The Group is implementing the PDCA cycle to steadily roll out activities not only in Japan but also at overseas plants.
+We are also focused on the execution of employee education, centered around e-learning for all employees on asbestos management.
+Yamaha Motor is not only responding to the regulation of SOC but also implementing activities that are ahead of the times, including efforts to go lead-free as lead is expected to be regulated in the future.